 See all posts related to the arts.

-For many, the word ‘humanism’ captures a belief in evidence, reason, and compassion, containing a positive affirmation about what we believe in, rather than focusing on what we don’t.
+Today, the word ‘humanism’ suggests a belief in evidence, reason, and compassion: a positive affirmation about what we believe in, rather than what we don’t.
 Nevertheless, humanists are atheist or agnostic, believing that a good and moral life is possible without belief in a god.
-For centuries of European history this was an extremely dangerous position to express, and the history of humanism is in part a history of the development (and suppression) of atheism.
+Some, like George Jacob Holyoake, have sought alternative terms, while others, like Gora, have emphasised the positive implications of the word ‘atheism’.
+In any case, for centuries of European history this was an extremely dangerous position to express, and the history of humanism is in part a history of the development (and suppression) of atheism.

 See all posts related to atheism.

 Humanists have been conducting ceremonies for the non-religious since the earliest days of the organised Ethical movement, and the tradition stretches back even earlier among communities whose guiding principles were essentially humanist, such as the Owenites and positivists.
 For as long as humans have been around, they have sought ways to mark significant occasions with ritual, made meaningful through sincere expressions of their beliefs.
 Whether celebrating new life, marking romantic commitment, or saying goodbye to a loved one, the history of humanist ceremonies is much longer than many realise.

 See all posts related to ceremonies.

 Education is at the heart of Humanists UK’s campaigns today, and has been central to the Ethical movement since its origins in the 1880s.
 Whether advocating for non-theological moral instruction, rational and honest sex and relationships education, or increased access to higher education, humanists have always been at the forefront of progressive change.
 The humanist commitment to reason, kindness, inclusivity, and freedom of thought, means the non-religious have always been the natural allies of education, whether under the label of ‘freethinkers’, ‘rationalists’, or ‘humanists’.